BPodlins/DesignPatterns/README.md

 2. *Description of the problem*, it says when the pattern should be used.
 It explains the obstacles and context of it.
 3. *Solution*, it is a description of elements in the project and how they communicate with each other.
 It is like a blueprint.
 4. *Consequences*, those are effects, costs and gains form using specific design pattern.

+<sub>This repo is created from "Design Patterns" by Erich Gamma & refactoring.guru</sub>